Using Shea Butter for Hair Growth

 Now when it comes to promoting hair growth for already thinning hair, shea butter works by:

 - Rejuvenating weak and sleeping hair follicles and strengthening them

 - Moisturizing and nourishing a dry scalp and strands that are prone to breakage and hair fall

 - Enabling hair to grow thicker and lustrous

 - If you’ve been experiencing hair loss, receding hair line or even bald patches, start using shea butter now by applying it regularly.
 You don’t need to use it just the way it is – you can spice it up by mixing other hair growth boosting ingredients such as rosemary essential oil (the best essential oil for hair loss: read why here) or eucalyptus essential oil (here’s why it works for hair loss), coconut oil, sweet almond oil, eggs and so much more.

 Where to Get Shea Butter

-Personally, I use East shea butter (shea butter Nilotica) because I find that it’s so much better than West shea butter – it’s not greasy like West shea, it has a pleasant scent that’s slightly nutty which is much better than the stink of west shea butter, it is SO SOFT.
-You do not need to melt or soften or whatever East shea butter.
+Personally, I use Shea Butter Nilotica because I find that it’s so much better than West shea butter – it’s not greasy like West shea, it has a more pleasant scent that’s slightly plus it is SO SOFT.
+You do not need to melt or soften East shea butter.
 It’s so soft and creamy and feels great on my skin and hair.

-If you’re not going to be using East shea butter, then I recommend one of the highest quality shea butters out there which is this yellow raw shea butter from Better Shea Butter.
+If you’re not going to be using East shea butter, then I recommend one of the highest quality shea butters out there which is Shea Butter Nilotica from Slice of Nature.
 It’s great for making your own shea butter homemade products.

 What I’ve seen other people using – 100% African Shea Butter.
 I don’t really use this shea butter because I haven’t really seen many good reviews about it – one person even said she bought it and it was moldy or something!